 The recommended Physics sequence is PHY 130 & PHY 140.
-Students may substitute the PHY 170 & PHY 180 sequence, but PHY 130 may not be used as a prerequisite for PHY 180 and PHY 170 may not be used as a prerequisite for PHY 140.
+Students may substitute the PHY 170 & PHY 180 sequence, but PHY 130 may not be used as a prerequisite for PHY 180 and PHY 170 may not be used as a prerequisite for PHY 180.

-$^{\triangle}$ Students using BIO 409 to fill this requirement must be aware that using three credits in a required Biology course (section VI A) will not also count as three credits towards a Biology elective (section VI B).
+$^{\triangle}$ Students using BIO 409 to fill this requirement must be aware that using three credits in a required Biology course (section V - A) will not also count as three credits towards a Biology elective (section V - B).
 Check with your academic advisor if you are unsure of credit usage.
+A maximum of 8 combined credits from BIO 409 & 491 may be applied to the total BIO elective credits.